You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

 I initially aligned with Democrats because I saw how disastrous Bush's economic and foreign policy was for our country.

-When I became a history teacher through Teach For America, I started investing my hard earned dollars in races in my early 20s.
+When I became a history teacher through Teach For America, I started investing a portion of my modest salary in exciting races.

 I never earned a dollar for political work - the money only flowed one way.